 The impact of mentoring is astronomical.
 Mentees are receiving one on one, personal attention from someone who cares about their future.
 Studies have shown that youth who have a mentor have a higher academic achievement, physical health, socioemotional competence, and improved decision-making skills and goal-setting self-efficacy.
 The Pennsylvania Institute for Instructional Coaching ran a three-year study.
 According to the research, 91% of teachers who were regularly coached by a mentor made a dramatic change in their approach to teaching, their students were participating more in the classroom and were excited to learn.

-The impact of mentoring does not only benefit the mentee, but the mentor can also receive many positive outcomes front their time and effort into the relationship.
+The impact of mentoring does not only benefit the mentee, but the mentor can receive positive outcomes from their time in the relationship.
 Since mentoring is primarily voluntary, it becomes extremely rewarding.
 You can also develop more of your leadership, communication, and social skills.
 This proves that mentoring is a mutually beneficial relationship.

 There is a lack of mentoring resources for youth in the United States.
 16 million youth do not have a mentor or an adult in their life that they feel they can talk to.
 Out of these 16 million youth, 9 million are at risk, this means they are considered to having a higher chance of dropping out of school.
 Students failing out of school is a problem many adolescents are affected by in this country.